duch3201/LightFile/README.md

 # LightFile, A compression app written in python

-Note2.
+Note.
 This app requires that python is installed

 the app is in beta 1.1